isralduke/portfolio-11ty/src/product-design/step-counter-app.md

 ### Key Challenges

-Our key challenge was keeping the app’s information concentrated on as few screens as possible.
  We also needed to give users a way to track and improve their progress.
 As a way to reward the user for using tracking and goals, we gamified the steps by awarding trophies when the user hits goal milestones.

 ### Conclusion